YooVVV/weeklySchedule/README.md

 4. As a user, I want to fill all the section in New Event Page, so that I can add a new event.

 5. As a user, I want to keep event description blank, so that I can add a event without description.

+6. As a user, I want to access a list of saved schedules, so that I can select a schedule to display.